CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 ### libzstd

 libzstd is now a requirement.
-It has to be built from source and `--with-libzstd-includes` and `--with-zstd-libs` have to be passed to configure script of Collabora Online.
+It has to be built from source and `--with-zstd-includes` and `--with-zstd-libs` have to be passed to configure script of Collabora Online.
 Make use of the helper script to build libzstd for android: https://github.com/CollaboraOnline/online/tree/master/scripts/build-zstd-android.sh

 ### Configure the online.git